-You can create discounts on an item-by-item basis by either changing the adjusted price or the discount percentage.
+You can create discounts on an item-by-item basis by changing either the adjusted price or the discount percentage.
 That works pretty well for most situations, but you might prefer to add the discount rate as a totally separate line item.
-In order to do this, you need to add a Discount Item entry to your Product List.
+To do this, you add a Discount Item entry to your Product List.
 Because the discount amount varies, you need to manually insert the amount of the discount each time you create a new opportunity.